 Call the original one ‘Raw Data’ and the new one ‘Cleaning In Progress’ until you’ve finished cleaning, then you can change the name to ‘Clean Data’, like this:

-Believe it or not, this is one of the most important steps in data cleaning.
+This is known as version controlling your dataset, and - believe it or not - this is one of the most important steps in data cleaning.

 Oh yes – and make sure both worksheets have got the Unique ID column.